Understanding Connective Tissue: A Comprehensive Concept Map

 2. Mature Connective Tissue: The Functional Units

-This category encompasses a vast array of tissue types, each tailored to specific functional demands.
+This category encompasses a vast array of tissue types, each made for specific functional demands.

 a) Connective Tissue Proper: The Structural Backbone